kl4ppdrachen/Wikiracer/README.md

 # Wikiracer

 A bot for Wikipedia races.
-Forked form: https://github.com/phrmsilva/Wikiracer
+Forked form: https://github.com/phrmsilva/Wikiracer with python 3.10+ support and language option.

 ## Abstract
 #### What did I do in a nutshell?